header-banner-problemwithsuslabel.jpg

 Read about MSC labels for sustainable wild-caught seafood.

-Such a sustainability label does not currently exist but research is underway to understand what consumers might like to see and in what format.
-However, before a label can be developed there are a number of other considerations and challenges.
-All of the information and metrics to be displayed on the label must be collected, it must be decided how these can be graded or rated, and to ensure that the label is trustworthy it must be accredited.
+Such a sustainability label does not currently exist, but research is underway to understand what consumers might like to see and in what format.
+However, before a label can be developed, there are a number of other considerations and challenges.
+All of the information and metrics displayed on the label must be collected, it must be decided how these can be graded or rated, and to ensure that the label is trustworthy it must be accredited.
 Ultimately, though, such a label would not only help us, as consumers, but also lead to a greener and more sustainable planet.

 Related articles